 Somerset Tornado May 17 2025: Severe Damage & Rescue

-A destructive tornado ripped through Somerset, KY on May 17, 2025, damaging buildings severely and triggering emergency proclamations.
+A destructive tornado ripped through Somerset, KY, on May 17, 2025, damaging buildings severely and triggering emergency proclamations.
 The tornado occurred in the midst of a surge of intense storms sweeping the state.
+By the evening of Sunday, the twister destroyed everything in its path in Kansas and Oklahoma.
+All one could see around was dust, debris flowing through the air, and building material swept by the wind tail.
+As the tornado approached the residential areas, it seemed like it had sucked the electric supply within it.

 Tornado Caught on Webcam at London-Corbin Airport